DaStanzel/FH-Hagenberg.CWP4/Lesson_002/cake.md

    4. Obviously, in this method, the Templater is called to render a Template.
       1. The Templates name is "home".
 What does that mean?
 (Go check the Templater-Class and see how that parameter is used.
 You might need to configure your Framework-Core properly.).
       2. It also provides a Container "kwmJS".
 Can you find that container in the index.html?
-   5. Once, the Templater is done, there an EventListener seems to be added to "simplebutton".
+   5. Once, the Templater is done, an EventListener seems to be added to "simplebutton".
 What is Simplebutton?
 Where does this come from?
    6. Can you get this Code to work?
 (Goal: The click-alert is popping up).
 2. Now create your own View (view.shop.js)
    1. Give it the slug "/shop"